Do I need a Face & Body Type Style Analysis?

 David Kitchener's 'Essences'

-An artistic approach to body shapes
+An timeless, artistic approach to body shapes

 Can't I just style myself?